Depress the Brake To Start Engine

 Do you have to push the brake pedal to start the engine?

-To start the engine, you must press the brake pedal on most newer cars.
-This is a safety feature, and most manufacturers have integrated this feature in all 2000 and newer vehicles with automatic transmissions.
+Most newer cars require pressing the brake pedal to start the engine.
+This is a safety feature; most manufacturers have integrated it in all 2000 and newer vehicles with automatic transmissions.

-Why is keeping your right foot on the brake while starting the engine is important?
+Why is keeping your right foot on the brake while starting the engine is essential?

-For two reasons.
+There are two reasons.
 One is that the engine won’t start unless you press the brake pedal.
-The second reason is due to safety concerns.
+The second is safety concerns.
 If you start the engine without pressing the brakes and gear, the vehicle will move as you crank the engine and cause an accident.

 Can you start a car without pressing the brake?